 A full time equivalent (FTE) for school district purposes is defined as an employee who works 8 hours a day or 40 hours a week.
 Employee contract days range from 184 days to 260 days in a year.
-The approved budget includes full-time equivalents (FTE) within the General Fund, Federal Program Funds, State and Other Program Funds, and the Nutrition Services Fund, totaling 1,376.8 FTE, a 3% increase from the 2022-23 adopted budget.
+The adopted budget includes full-time equivalents (FTE) within the General Fund, Federal Program Funds, State and Other Program Funds, and the Nutrition Services Fund, totaling 1,381.94 FTE, a 7% increase from the 2022-23 adopted budget.